developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<FontDirectory value="\\Windows"/>

 ### AutoPlayMediaElements
-**Applies to Android KitKat and higher only**.
+**Applies only to Android KitKat and higher**.
 Controls whether media elements will automatically play with no requirement for a user gesture (i.e. pressing PLAY).
 Enabled by default.
 A setting of "0" will disable AutoPlay and require a user action to play media.

 **Possible Values**: